sagemath/trac_to_gh/Issue 9787.md

 # Issue 9787: The coordinates appearing in the output of variety(L) should be easier to access

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9788

 Original creator: mmezzarobba